Ellis Credle: Breakthrough

 Down Down The Mountain was an overnight and enduring success.
 It has sold more than 4,000,000 copies.
 Fifteen editions were published in English between 1934 and 1973 and it is now held by 998 libraries worldwide.
 In 1947, General Douglas MacArthur asked that the book be translated into Japanese for the children of the occupation.
 It became a Junior Literary Guild selection, and was in 1971 honored with a Lewis Carroll Shelf Award.
 Its inclusion in the book Raising Spiritual Children: Cultivating a Revelatory Life attests to the generous spirit of the story.

 A contrary view holds the tale to a higher standard of real-world authenticity.
 Keystone Folklore Quarterly claimed that the story actually "conveys little of the hard life and isolation of the mountaineers."
 The same source characterizes the children, Hetty and Hank, as "unbelievably optimistic."

 Credle was uplifted by her book's acceptance for publication.
 With great optimism for her future—and the advance royalties in hand—Credle embarked on a cruise to South America.
 On that momentous journey she met photographer Charles de Kay Townsend.
-The couple married the following year and afterwards, rather than settling down, they "moved about a great deal."
+The couple married on April 13, 1936, in Kings, New York.
+Afterwards, rather than settling down, they "moved about a great deal."
 Although she changed her name to Ellis Townsend very early in her career, she continued to use her maiden name on all of her subsequent published work.